 Last fall the Chicago City Council also acted as if it would assert its theoretical power to say “no.” Twice in October 2021, opposition among city council members sought to end Mayor Lori Lightfoot’s city employee ultimatum of forced Covid-19 vaccination or termination.
 Both times, in the end, the city council proved itself to be unremarkable, and a majority of the members acquiesced to the mayor’s position.
 While a court-ordered stay of the mayor’s mandate is currently in effect, the court has only compelled the city to follow the arbitration process with the CPD’s sworn member unions.

-What is the most likely outcome following the mayor’s committee chairman having tabled the Kersten nomination?
+Following the mayor’s committee chairman having tabled the Kersten nomination, what is most likely?
 Well if the votes to confirm the nomination appear, it will rocket forward very quickly.
 But, if the votes are not there, do not expect the vote on the nomination to ever be called.
 In that event, it is most likely that the mayor will retain Ms. Kersten indefinitely as an interim appointee – at least through spring or whenever the new Community Commission for Public Safety and Accountability actually takes form.

 Relative to Chicago’s politics, it is always more likely that we will experience the “spectacle Chicago” outcome, rather than the “remarkable Chicago” one.
 We sincerely thank the alderman who continue to push for the remarkable.